-If you are eligible and have had an assessment, we'll offer you the choice of a Personal Budget to pay for your care and support.
+If you are eligible and have had an assessment, we will offer you the choice of a personal budget to pay for your care and support.

 Depending on your circumstances, you might have to pay a contribution towards the cost of your support.

-When you turn 16 you are presumed to have Mental Capacity.
+When you turn 16 you are presumed to have mental capacity.
 This means that you are able to make choices about your own life.
-It doesn’t mean you have to make decisions on your own without support.
+It does not mean that you have to make decisions on your own without support.